 You might know that IFTTT stands for “If This, Then That.”
 It’s a big player in the smart home automation market.
 Unfortunately, we found that SimpliSafe doesn’t offer this integration; not yet anyway.
 Once the company integrates with IFTTT (again, fingers crossed), you’ll be able to configure “recipes” that can turn on your Hue smart lights when SimpliSafe is disarmed, lock your August door lock when your alarm is tripped, and other helpful automations.

 With that said, if you run third-party devices that happen to work with both systems, you might find a way to access IFTTT recipes with SimpliSafe.
 However, the company has not yet shown its hand on whether it plans to integrate IFTTT into its security platform.
 So keep a lookout!
 And we’ll keep you updated here.

 We say it like it is around here.
 And we must say that SimpliSafe could stand to be more “intelligent” when it comes to home automation.
 That is, we wish their systems worked with third-party platforms like Z-Wave and Zigbee, IFTTT, and others.

-But then again, SimpliSafe does play extremely well with Amazon’s Alexa, Google Nest (Google Home), and Apple HomeKit.
+But then again, SimpliSafe does play extremely well with Amazon’s Alexa, Google Nest, and Apple HomeKit (although not natively).
 And if you’re sporting an Apple Watch, we think you’ll really like that integration.
 (Arming your security system from your watch is something straight out of a James Bond flick.)

 To sum things up, we think SimpliSafe offers just enough home automations to keep most folks happy.
 It’s not our best-rated home security system by accident; so if you’re looking for all-around value and affordability, we’d recommend giving SimpliSafe a try.